khades/esp32-s3-synth/README.md

 I've read C Primer Plus and i have idea what to C code does now.

-### Wiring MIDI to Sound - ✖

-I did that with Arduino, mapped midi keyboard event to frequency, copypasted simple oscillator and made primitive square-wave monophonic synth with simpliest volume envelope ever.
-BUT the sound was interrupted by midi reading procedure, so either i had really long reaction time to key press, or i had sound crackling

 ### Reading how to use DMA buffers for sound, whats buffers etc - ✖

 It seems that's the main idea how that would work, i'll sythesize some sound based on current midi state and time state, write some data ahead, then process midi after that in 1000HZ tick time.